 You are encouraged to take research courses within Mayo Clinic Graduate School of Biomedical Sciences.
 These courses aid in the development of a scholarly approach to patient care.

-- PM&R education conferences, journal club and an annual research seminar
+- PM&R educational conferences, journal club, and an annual research seminar

 - Dedicated pediatric rehabilitation medicine lecture series and journal club

 - Pediatric morning report, noon conferences, and grand rounds

 - Lectures and grand rounds in pediatric orthopedics, pediatric neurology, pediatric radiology, and others